 Hicks Morley plays an active role in helping companies across this sector manage a range of human resources issues.
 While individual businesses vary greatly, many face common challenges and we are here to help.

 We offer a breadth of services to our clients in this sector, including:

 - assisting in the management of workplace change and implementation of innovative solutions, such as restructuring hours of work, consolidating operations, amending pension, benefits and executive compensation plan arrangements

-- where employers are establishing new facilities, assisting in the early planning and implementation of workplace structures to ensure regulatory compliance in all key human resources areas – such as employment standards, workplace safety and insurance, occupational health and safety, pension and benefits
+- where employers are establishing new facilities, assisting in the early planning and implementation of workplace structures to ensure regulatory compliance in key human resources areas such as employment standards, workplace safety and insurance, occupational health and safety, and pension and benefits

 - advising on the workplace impact of new legislation such as health and safety and pension legislation